Pediatric Obesity Clinical Decision Support Chart FOR SALE

 Goal 2: Gather evidence base/literature review on most effective interventions.

 Goal 3: Establish office support and tracking systems for overweight management.

 Goal 4: Conduct learning collaborative sessions to implement rapid cycle Plan/Do/Study/Act practices and introduce Behavior Change methodologies.

 Goal 5: Develop methodologies for addressing mental health issues as they relate to overweight

 Goal 6: Establish algorithms for treating very overweight children.

-- The MYOC has developed tools for addressing the mental health aspects of overweight specifically concerning very overweight children (over 95% BMI), issues of depression and/or eating disorders that may be related to overweight, and motivational interviewing models and tools for pediatric practices.
+- The MYOC developed tools for addressing the mental health aspects of overweight specifically concerning very overweight children (over 95% BMI), issues of depression and/or eating disorders that may be related to overweight, and motivational interviewing models and tools for pediatric practices.

-- The MYOC has conducted site visits to provide support to practices as they attempt to implement and systematize practice changes.
+- The MYOC conducted site visits to provide support to practices as they attempt to implement and systematize practice changes.

-- The MYOC has held learning collaborative sessions on November 4-5, 2004 and on May 19-20, 2005.
-These sessions have focused on orienting practice teams to the Model for Improvement, basic training on calculating BMI, reviewing elements of practice change strategies, providing resources for physical fitness activities, and reviewing decision support and clinical information systems needed to track progress on this collaborative.
+- The MYOC held learning collaborative sessions on November 4-5, 2004 and on May 19-20, 2005.
+These sessions focused on orienting practice teams to the Model for Improvement, basic training on calculating BMI, reviewing elements of practice change strategies, providing resources for physical fitness activities, and reviewing decision support and clinical information systems needed to track progress on this collaborative.